 Wesley supports you and your family during and after birth.
-We encourage you and your doctor or certified nurse midwife to develop your own ‘birth plan,’ which outlines your wishes for your labor and delivery.
+We encourage you and your doctor to develop your own ‘birth plan,’ which outlines your wishes for your labor and delivery.
 You can make your own choices on matters such as pain management, birthing method, family involvement and more.
 The first hour after your delivery is a protected time for you to hold your baby skin to skin, which benefits you and your baby.

 Other things that need to be completed before you leave: